The Baron’s Jensen CV8 | Chassis 104/2303

 Forrest, was cast as John Mannering, an antiques dealer, and undercover agent working informally for the fictional head of British Diplomatic Intelligence (Templeton-Green).
 The character of Mannering was similar to The Saint’s Simon Templar, a member of the jet set, whose glamorous lifestyle was typified by the (at the time) still-exclusive air travel to exotic locations.

 The background to the fictional Mannering differed from Creasey’s books.
-Mannering was an American for a start, a batchelor, and his grandfather had a huge ranch outside of Dallas, Texas.
+Mannering was an American for a start, a bachelor, and his grandfather had a huge ranch outside of Dallas, Texas.

 Within the series, the viewers find out that Mannering was a US Army Captain in World War II serving in the Monuments, Fine Arts, and Archives program, where he recovered art works from the Nazis.
 After the war, the ‘Jet-Set’ Mannering opened three antiques shops, but was kept equally busy working as an undercover agent.